The clock is ticking: Rekor Systems Inc. (REKR)

 Technical breakdown of Rekor Systems Inc. (REKR)

 Bearing in mind the latest performance of Rekor Systems Inc., several moving trends are noted.
-Year-to-date Price performance of the company’s stock appears to be pessimistic, given the fact the metric is recording 21.67%.
-Additionally, trading for the stock in the period of the last six months notably deteriorated by -11.52%, alongside a downfall of -75.67% for the period of the last 12 months.
-The shares increased approximately by -1.35% in the 7-day charts and went down by 62.15% in the period of the last 30 days.
-Common stock shares were driven by 37.74% during last recorded quarter.
+Year-to-date Price performance of the company’s stock appears to be pessimistic, given the fact the metric is recording 66.67%.
+Additionally, trading for the stock in the period of the last six months notably improved by 16.28%, alongside a downfall of -67.21% for the period of the last 12 months.
+The shares increased approximately by 35.14% in the 7-day charts and went down by 154.52% in the period of the last 30 days.
+Common stock shares were driven by 94.17% during last recorded quarter.